Luk-kar/DS_salaries_project/scraper/README.md

    which is not directly available on the job posting itself.
 3. Not sure if the job postings are picked at random, by the glassdoor search engine.
    Even when the population sample is sizeable, there is still room for bias.
 4. There seem to be repeating job postings (multiplicities).
 But maybe the same job postings are posted more than once by the same company.
+Some job postings could be fake (ghost jobs).
 5. Sometimes you got the error:
    `Message: unknown error: cannot determine loading status` Long story short it means that you should reload the script.
 Glassdoor likes to block IP which behaves as "unhuman".